COUNTY BIRDING LOCALITIES

 before the San Luis Obispo County line.

-Kern National Wildlife Refuge - KNWR has a 6.5-mile auto-tour route through the
+Kern National Wildlife Refuge - KNWR

-to escort birders by special arrangement.
+although the same closures are in effect during waterfowl hunting season.
 Open 7 days a week from dawn to dusk.

 Birding is best from November to April.
 Summer birding is also rewarding